Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 | Performance audit + optimization | Core Web Vitals tuning for competitive keywords |

-If a client on Next.js 14 asks about upgrading:
+If a client on Next.js 14 asks me about upgrading:

 - They're hitting performance issues (Core Web Vitals failing)